Codecademy/docs/content/general/concepts/software-development-life-cycle/software-development-life-cycle.md

   - 'paths/full-stack-engineer-career-path'
 ---

-The **Software Development Life Cycle (SDLC)** is a process that is used to efficiently produce cost-effective and high-quality software through a series of structured steps or phases.
-Essentially, it is a standard industry approach to software development that outlines an entire project and timeline.
+The **Software Development Life Cycle (SDLC)** is a structured process that is ideally used to efficiently produce cost-effective and high-quality software.
+It is a standard industry approach to software development that documents an entire project and timeline.
+Through clear documentation, internal stakeholders can collectively understand the direction of a project.

 ## Phases

 The SDLC phases are as follows:

-1. Planning is the phase where requirement gathering and analysis takes place.
+1. Plan: The phase where requirement gathering and analysis takes place.
 It involves brainstorming ideas to solve some problem as a result of customer feedback or need.
-2. Defining or requirement defining is the phase that involves creating a Software Requirement Specification (SRS).
+2. Define: The phase where requirement defining takes place and involves creating a Software Requirement Specification (SRS).
 The SRS document defines the purpose, product, and technical requirements.
 This allows everyone working on the software to understand the product's mission.
-3. Designing is based on the SRS and results in a Design Document Specification (DDS).
+3. Design: Based on the SRS and results in a Design Document Specification (DDS).
 The DDS is reviewed by all stakeholders based on a set of criteria.
-4. Development or building deals with reviewing and implementing code that will be integrated into the software.
+4. Develop: The building phase that deals with reviewing and implementing code that will be integrated into the software.
-5. Testing and integration is the phase that [software tests](https://www.codecademy.com/resources/docs/general/software-testing) are performed to determine if the software satisfies the SRS.
+5. Test and Integrate: The phase that [software tests](https://www.codecademy.com/resources/docs/general/software-testing) are performed to determine if the software satisfies the SRS.
 If it meets requirements, then the product or feature is integrated into the software.
-6. Maintaining is an ongoing phase that involves supporting and updating the software as needed.
+6. Maintain: An ongoing phase that involves supporting and updating the software as needed.

 ## Models